-An outstanding performer on the concert platform, Inger Dam-Jensen’s core repertoire focuses on the Romantic period, including Mahler Des Knaben Wunderhorn, Symphony No.2 and Symphony No.4, Beethoven’s Missa Solemnis and Ninth Symphony, Strauss Vier Letzte Lieder and Brentano Lieder and Brahms Requiem.
-She has performed with orchestras around the world including the New York Philharmonic, Philharmonia Orchestra, Orchestra Sinfonica di Milano Giuseppe Verdi, Orquestra Sinfônica do Estado de São Paulo, Danish National Radio Symphony Orchestra, Deutsches Symphonie-Orchester Berlin, Oslo Philharmonic, Tivoli Symphony Orchestra, Malmö Symphony Orchestra, Hong Kong Philharmonic, Royal Swedish Philharmonic, Netherlands Philharmonic, City of Birmingham Symphony Orchestra, BBC Philharmonic, BBC National Orchestra of Wales and the Royal Liverpool Philharmonic, and has worked under many notable conductors such as Christoph von Dohnányi, Sir Colin Davies, Xian Zhang, James Conlon, Edo de Waart, Thomas Dausgaard, Herbert Blomstedt, Jesus Lopez-Cobos, Vladimir Ashkenazy, Ernesto Martinez-Isquierdo, Claus Peter Flor, Bernard Haitink, Vassily Sinaisky, Thomas Søndergård, Vasily Petrenko and Marin Alsop.
+An outstanding performer on the concert platform, Inger Dam-Jensen’s core repertoire focuses on the Romantic period, including Mahler Des Knaben Wunderhorn, Symphonies No.2 and No.4, Beethoven Missa solemnis and Symphony No. 9, Strauss Vier Letzte Lieder and Brentano Lieder and Brahms Ein deutsches Requiem.
+She has performed with top orchestras around the world including the New York Philharmonic, Philharmonia Orchestra, Orchestra Sinfonica di Milano Giuseppe Verdi, Orquestra Sinfônica do Estado de São Paulo, Danish National Radio Symphony Orchestra, Deutsches Symphonie-Orchester Berlin, Oslo Philharmonic, Tivoli Symphony Orchestra, Malmö Symphony Orchestra, Hong Kong Philharmonic, Royal Swedish Philharmonic, Netherlands Philharmonic, City of Birmingham Symphony Orchestra, BBC Philharmonic, BBC National Orchestra of Wales and the Royal Liverpool Philharmonic Orchestra.
+She has worked under many notable conductors such as Christoph von Dohnányi, Sir Colin Davies, Xian Zhang, James Conlon, Edo de Waart, Thomas Dausgaard, Herbert Blomstedt, Jesus Lopez-Cobos, Vladimir Ashkenazy, Ernesto Martinez-Isquierdo, Claus Peter Flor, Bernard Haitink, Vassily Sinaisky, Thomas Søndergård, Vasily Petrenko and Marin Alsop.

 Inger Dam-Jensen began her formal music education at the Royal Danish Academy of Music before moving to the Danish Opera School in 1990 to study with Professor Kirsten Buhl Møller.